-Nikon D700 versus Fujifilm X100T
+Nikon D700 vs Fujifilm X100T

-The Nikon D700 and the Fujifilm X100T are two enthusiast cameras that were officially introduced, respectively, in July 2008 and September 2014.
+The Nikon D700 and the Fujifilm X100T are two enthusiast cameras that were revealed to the public, respectively, in July 2008 and September 2014.
 The D700 is a DSLR, while the X100T is a fixed lens compact.
 The cameras are based on a full frame (D700) and an APS-C (X100T) sensor.
-The Nikon has a resolution of 12.1 megapixel, whereas the Fujifilm provides 16 MP.
+The Nikon has a resolution of 12.1 megapixels, whereas the Fujifilm provides 16 MP.

 Body comparison: Nikon D700 vs Fujifilm X100T

 The side-by-side display below illustrates the physical size and weight of the Nikon D700 and the Fujifilm X100T.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 The X100T can be obtained in two different colors (black, silver), while the D700 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100T is considerably smaller (48 percent) than the Nikon D700.
 It is worth mentioning in this context that the D700 is splash and dust resistant, while the X100T does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100T has a lens built in, whereas the D700 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the D700 and their specifications in the Nikon Lens Catalog.